 by Pastor Paul

-|The Towel Team Ministry collects towels from hotels and thrift
+|The Towel Team Ministry collects towels from around

 a delightful way to honor or memorialize

 someone special, celebrate an anniversary,

-or simply enjoy contributing
+birth or birthday, or simply enjoy contributing

-to Sunday worship
+something lovely to Sunday worship

 Call or email Carole 624-8595